 Review – Street Food Festival at M-Cafe Marriott, Whitefield

-is the celebration of Street Food Culture from all over the country at M-Cafe, Bengaluru Marriott Whitefield on every Wednesday.
+Whitefield Street Kitchen is the celebration of Street Food Culture from all over the country at M-Cafe, Bengaluru Marriott Whitefield on every Wednesday.
 The concept of this special food festival is about showcasing everything that’s strikingly reminiscent of Indian culture – from a hearty spread of the Indian street food to hostess welcoming guests in traditional attire or to playing Indian fusion live music, it all transports diners to the street food selling by lanes.
-M Cafe is multi cuisine restaurant located at the central lobby of the hotel, comfortable and spacious ambiance make it ideal choice for business lunches during the day and large family gatherings for the weekend brunches.
+M Cafe is a multi-cuisine restaurant located in the central lobby of the hotel, comfortable and spacious ambiance make it an ideal choice for business lunches during the day and large family gatherings for the weekend brunches.

-To taste the variety of street food from around India at one time is a moment of treat for a food lover, and that is exactly what Bengaluru Marriott Whitefield Street Kitchen is hosting.
-A sheer indulgence in favorite street food delicacies from different parts of the country – fusion marvels from Kolkata’s version to the Guajarati inspired ‘Mumbai Chaat’, delicious Lucknowi Kebabs, Biryanis, Tibetan Momos, Dosas, Stuffed Paranthas along with some conventional mocktails and cocktails to accompany the food.
-No more waiting in the long queue or to be hygiene conscious to take pleasure in your favourite street food items.
+To taste the variety of street food from around India at one time is a moment of a treat for a food lover, and that is exactly what Bengaluru Marriott Whitefield Street Kitchen is hosting.
+A sheer indulgence in favorite street food delicacies from different parts of the country – fusion marvels from Kolkata’s version to the Gujarati inspired ‘Mumbai Chaat’, delicious Lucknowi Kebabs, Biryanis, Tibetan Momos, Dosas, Stuffed Paranthas along with some conventional mocktails and cocktails to accompany the food.
+No more waiting in the long queue or to be hygiene conscious of taking pleasure in your favourite street food items.
 To make the whole experience more memorable for the diners, there are live counters of Jalebi, Fish fry, Puchkas and of course the bar, which is set up in a hand cart.
-Diners can also engage in pottery making, heena designing and handicraft shopping.
+Diners can also engage in pottery making, heena designing, and handicraft shopping.

 Leave a Comment